KristapsBD/NLP_Course/README.md

 This project involves sentiment analysis using the GoEmotions dataset, which is split into 3 and 6 emotion classes.
 The project implements several models to analyze the dataset and predict emotions.

+## Instructions
+To change emotion classification group (3 or 7 emotions) please see cell #11 and modify accordingly.
+Then run all cells.
+For simple models:
+1. Run all cells
+2. Cancel model training cells
+3. Run inference
+For BERT:
+1. Run last 2 cells

 ## Models Used
 - Naive Bayes
 - Multi-layer Perceptron